fdantasr/fdantasr/README.md

 Currently studying computer science and working as a software engineer and founder of startup <a href="https://www.dormiu.co">www.dormiu.co</a> and member/scholarship holder of the research group in Computational Numerical Modeling and Simulation at the Federal University of Mato Grosso (UFMT).

-When I have some free time, I usually do some freelance work.
+When I have free time, I usually do some freelance work or travel to participate in Hackathons.
+I also foster and contribute to an innovation community of startups and local entrepreneurship.

 ```yaml
 frontend: React/Nextjs, Styled-components/Tailwind, Patterns